Irreducibility of a sum of polynomials depending on disjoint sets of variables: A few auxiliary results and proof of Proposition

 \section{A few auxiliary results and proof of Proposition~\ref{P:anocritirred}}

-This section is devoted to study the Newton polytope $\nwtp{P}$ of the polynomial $P$, where $P$ is as in Theorem~\ref{T:irredCritdecpoly}.
+This section is devoted to the study of the Newton polytope $\nwtp{P}$ of the polynomial $P$, where $P$ is as in the problem $(*)$.
 One of the important results of this section is a result which says that under the condition that $P_j(0)=0$, $j=1,2$, $\nwtp{P_j}$ are faces of $\nwtp{P}$.
 This is Proposition~\ref{P:facesofpoly} below.
 We start with recalling the definition of a face of a general convex set $C$.